lattice-8094/propp/docs/training.md

 This archive is ready to use with the Propp pipeline.

-Alternatively, the dataset archive can be downloaded directly from the [datasets section](propp/datasets/#litbank]).
+Alternatively, the dataset archive can be downloaded directly from the [datasets section](propp/datasets/#litbank).

-## Russian

-🚧 Coming soon... 🚧